 I thought about contacting Jordan and asking him if I could write a guest post, but I never actually did it.
 I just kept thinking about it.
 I should mention that this was before I started doing my affirmations, otherwise I’m certain I would have emailed him (it would have been the #1 thing on my action list).
 Instead, I did nothing, and when he left the site I thought, Well, I missed that opportunity, and forgot all about it.

 But then, six months later (and two months into my affirmations experiment), I read that HE was looking for interns.

 The Myth of Affirmations

-Would I have applied to the HE internship if I wasn’t doing affirmations?
+Would I have applied for the HE internship if I wasn’t doing affirmations?
 Maybe.
-All I know is that because I was doing them, I was definitely going to apply, as it was the opportunity I’d been waiting for.
+All I know is that because I was doing them, I was definitely going to apply.
 All I needed to do was write and submit an article.

 Here I’d like to address one of the most common myths about affirmations: You make a plan and there’s no struggle.
 The “universe provides a path” and aids you in your goal as you breezily stroll from one accomplishment to another.

 Bullshit.
 If there’s even a trace of that thought in your mind, get rid of it immediately.

 Everyone struggles.
 The key is having the willpower to push through the struggles, and that’s where having an affirmation helps.